aarashfeizi/revised-hotels/README.md

 # revisited-hotels
-Official repository for the paper "Revisited Hotels-50K and Hotel-ID Datasets for Image Linking".
+Official repository for the paper [Revisited Hotels-50K and Hotel-ID Datasets for Image Linking](https://arxiv.org/abs/2207.10200).

 Link to the original datasets: